AnthonnyyP/Cork-and-Sip/README.md

 #### **_Future Updates_**:

 1. The Wine Searcher [API](https://www.wine-searcher.com/trade/ws-api) will be implemented to allow users to query for different wines within the Cork & Sip vineyards collection and to see if they'll be available during the event tasting.
+2. Image Upload will be implemented for adding a wine, the guest profile, and images will be showcased on the "All Wines" page in addition to their name and description.

 ---